Spanish property bubble: Real estate debt

 One of the main effects of this situation is the growth of household debt.
-Since usually the purchase of housing, whether to live or to invest, is made from mortgage loans, the price increase implies an increase in debt.
-The indebtedness of the Spanish tripled in less than ten years.
+Since usually the purchase of housing, whether to live in or to invest, is financed with mortgage loans, the price increase implies an increase in debt.
+Spanish consumer debt tripled in less than ten years.
 In 1986, debt represented 34% of disposable income, in 1997 it rose to 52%, and in 2005 it came to 105%.
 In 2006, a quarter of the population was indebted with maturities of more than 15 years.
 From 1990 to 2004, the average length of mortgages increased from 12 to 25 years.
-The Bank of Spain reported that household savings in 2006 has been overwhelmed by debt.

-In fact, the Bank of Spain has warned each year about the high indebtedness of Spanish households, which according to the institution was unsustainable.
-The private debt stood at 832.289 billion euros at the end of 2006, an increase of 18.53% year-on-year, and reached 1 trillion euros by the end of 2010.
+The Bank of Spain reported that household savings in 2006 had been overwhelmed by debt.
+In fact, the Bank of Spain has warned each year about the high rates of indebtedness of Spanish households, which according to the institution was unsustainable.
+Private debt stood at 832.289 billion euros at the end of 2006, an increase of 18.53% year-on-year, and reached 1 trillion euros by the end of 2010.
 The Bank of Spain also warned on the excessive indebtedness of the construction industry.

-President of the Chambers of Commerce of Spain, Javier Gómez Navarro, said at an event organized by the Association of Financial Journalists, entities "never recover" 30% of the debt owed to the housing sector.
-According to the Bank of Spain, this debt amounted to 325,000 million euros as of December 2009 was 96.824 million in bad loans.
-The president of the Chambers regretted that the Spanish financial system did not admit the impact of the crisis on their assets, as well as the Bank of Spain, which affirmed that it was the responsibility of the whole financial sector: "In Spain, it was never wanted to recognize that the financial system was not in good shape, as this would have forced the banking sector to start re-capitalising policies.
+The President of the Chambers of Commerce of Spain, Javier Gómez Navarro, said at an event organized by the Association of Financial Journalists, entities "never recover" 30% of the debt owed to the housing sector.
+According to the Bank of Spain, this debt amounted to 325,000 million euros; as of December 2009, it totaled 96.824 million in bad loans.
+The president of the Chambers regretted that the Spanish financial system did not admit the impact of the crisis on their assets; the Bank of Spain affirmed that it was the responsibility of the whole financial sector: "In Spain, it was never wanted to recognize that the financial system was not in good shape, as this would have forced the banking sector to start re-capitalising policies.
 The goal of the state's policy has so far been to gain time, to start a mild bank recapitalisation, but time is now running out".

 According to R.R. de Acuna & Asociados, a real-estate consulting firm, more than half of the country’s 67,000 developers can be categorized as “zombies”, having liabilities that exceed their assets and only enough income to repay the interest on their loans.

-According to the Bank of Spain, the rate of household doubtful loans among the total amount of credit increased from 0.8% in 2005 to 6.2% in 2011.
+According to the Bank of Spain, the rate of household loans in doubt among the total amount of credit increased from 0.8% in 2005 to 6.2% in 2011.